The Latest

 About Us

-The GNHCCC brings together stakeholders in the public and private sectors to deploy alternative and renewable fuels, idle-reduction measures, fuel economy improvements, and emerging transportation technologies.
-Our goal is to improve air quality, support economic development, increase energy security, and reduce dependence on petroleum.
-We do this by providing education and training, technical expertise, networking opportunities, and funding assistance to our stakeholders.
+CTC of Southern CT (formerly Greater New Haven Clean Cities Coalition) is an independent nonprofit bringing together stakeholders in the public and private sectors in New Haven, Middlesex and New London counties to deploy alternative and renewable fuels, idle-reduction measures, fuel economy improvements, and emerging transportation technologies.
+We improve air quality, support economic development, increase energy security, and reduce dependence on petroleum through education and training, technical assistance, networking opportunities, and funding assistance to our stakeholders.

-Nationally, there are nearly 100 Clean Cities coalitions that advance the nation’s economic, environmental, and energy security by supporting local actions to reduce greenhouse gas (GHG) emissions and cut petroleum use in transportation.
+Nationally, there are more than 75 Clean Cities and Communities coalitions designated and funded by the federal Department of Energy.
+We advance the nation’s economic, environmental, and energy security by supporting local actions to reduce greenhouse gas emissions and cut petroleum use in transportation.

-Learn how the national network of Clean Cities coalitions works today to create the transportation system of tomorrow.
+Learn how the national network of Clean Cities and Communities coalitions works today to create the transportation system of tomorrow.

 Why Clean Cities?